Latino Republicans Place Their Bets on DACA

 Republican strategists argue the episode between Trump and Cruz is unlikely to make a big dent in Hispanic outreach efforts, pointing instead to potential victories in the future.

 “Everything can be undone,” said Jacob Monty, a former member of the Hispanic Advisory Council for Trump. “[Trump is] already so low among Latinos, so he has nowhere else to go but up.
 If he can solve some big issues that are affecting Latinos, like DACA, North Korea, tax reform, he can only go up.
-To date, he hasn’t solve those yet.”
+To date, he hasn’t solved those yet.”

 Freddy Balsera, a Miami-based political consultant who served as President Obama’s Hispanic media manager during his 2008 presidential campaign, said that Trump’s response to Puerto Rico will not be taken lightly within the community.
 “Taking a good position on DACA helps, but ultimately they have Trump and that could be what really dooms their fate with voters who might not be able see beyond that,” he said, adding, “You don’t have to be Puerto Rican to take offense to the attitude and lack of leadership.”